Teaching Model: HyFlex (Hybrid-Flexible): all in-class instruction is livestreamed to remote learners

 Easy to connect to a computer for use with video conferencing

-As the 2020-2021 academic year rapidly approached, St. Francis School in Vista, California, found itself in the difficult position of committing to a reopening plan without knowing exactly how to do it safely and effectively.
+As the 2020-21 academic year was rapidly approaching, St. Francis School in Vista, California, found itself in the difficult position of committing to a reopening plan without knowing exactly how to do it safely and effectively.

-Potentially even more difficult, was figuring out the most effective way to teach students, considering the language barrier that currently exists at the school: while 25% of St. Francis School’s students are English-language learners, more than 50% of the students do not speak English as a primary language.
+Potentially even more difficult, was figuring out the most effective way to teach students, considering the language barrier that currently exists at the school: while 25% of St. Francis School students are English language learners, more than 50% of the students do not speak English as a primary language.

 “We knew how to support in-person learning and in Spring we had learned to support distance learning, but we didn’t know how we’d blend those two together without negatively impacting one or both sets of students.
 TeachLogic’s system was the missing piece to our hybrid reopening.”